-I use a Clover needle felting pen tool and find it very easy to handle, but you can use a plain felting needle or any tool you wish.
+I use a Clover needle felting pen tool (affiliate link) and find it very easy to handle, but you can use a plain felting needle or any tool you wish.
 My roving (love!) is from Ashford, locally produced in New Zealand.
 You can find wool roving through specialists, large craft stores, or online.
 Quality wool roving makes a huge difference when crafting – much easier to felt with.
 Using a cookie cutter to help with forming the heart instead of manually shaping was inspired by this DIY heart garland by My Poppet.

 Making a Needle Felted Pet Fur-Filled Heart